lukachochua/dgstep/README.md

 * `surname`: required, ≤ 255
 * `phone`: regex `^\+?\d{7,15}$`
 * `comments`: optional, ≤ 1000
+* `g-recaptcha-response`: required token when reCAPTCHA is enabled; friendly fallbacks if the widget is offline

 Live client-side validation (Alpine.js) + server validation.
 Success triggers flash message.

+Submissions persist to `contact_submissions` with locale/IP context and surface in Filament.

 ---